awsdocs/aws-resource-groups-user-guide/doc_source/updating-resource-groups.md

 ### Update an AWS CloudFormation Stack\-based Group<a name="updating-resource-groups-console-stack"></a>

-Although you cannot change an AWS CloudFormation stack\-based group to a tag\-based group in the AWS Management Console, you can change the stack on which the group is based, or change the stack resource types that you want to include in the group\.
+You cannot change an AWS CloudFormation stack\-based group to a tag\-based group in the AWS Management Console\.
+However, you can change the stack on which the group is based, or change the stack resource types that you want to include in the group\.
 You can also add or change the group's description\.

 1. Open Resource Groups from the top left of the AWS Management Console\.

 1. In the navigation pane, under **Saved resource groups**, choose an existing group, and then choose **Edit**\.
+**Note**
+You can update only resource groups that you own\.
+The **Owner** column shows account ownership for each resource group\.
+Any groups with an account owner other than the one you're signed in to were created in AWS License Manager\.
+For more information, see [Host Resource Groups in AWS License Manager](https://docs.aws.amazon.com/license-manager/latest/userguide/host-resource-groups.html) in the *AWS License Manager User Guide\.*

 1. On the **Edit group** page, in **Grouping criteria**, to change the stack on which your group is based, choose the stack from the drop\-down list\.
 A resource group can be based on only one stack\.
 To filter the list of stacks, start typing the name of the stack\.
 Only stacks with supported statuses appear in the list\.
 For a list of supported statuses, see [Build Queries and Groups in AWS Resource Groups](gettingstarted-query.md) in this guide\.
 ![\[Grouping criteria area, no resource types selected, AWS CloudFormation stack-based query.\]](http://docs.aws.amazon.com/ARG/latest/userguide/images/rg-groupcriteria-cfnstack.png)